 Ingredients- Notes & Substitutions

-Zucchini: Cut the zucchini into ½-inch pieces.
+- Zucchini: Cut the zucchini into ½-inch cubes.

-Thin spaghetti noodles: You can use other noodles if you prefer, such as lo mein or egg noodles.
+- Thin spaghetti noodles: You can use other noodles if you prefer, such as lo mein or egg noodles.
 You can also use gluten-free pasta for wheat-free spaghetti.
 You can find the adjusted cook times for different pasta shapes in this article.

-For the Kung Pao sauce:
+For Kung Pao sauce:

-Soy sauce: Regular soy sauce is what I use here.
+- Soy sauce: Regular soy sauce is what I use here.
 Use tamari at a 1:1 ratio instead for a gluten-free option.

-Rice vinegar: Rice vinegar has a great, lightly sweet flavor, but you can also use apple cider vinegar.
+- Rice vinegar: Rice vinegar has a great, lightly sweet flavor, but you can also use apple cider vinegar.

-Chili garlic paste: I like to use sambal oelek or sriracha.
+- Chili garlic paste: I like to use sambal oelek or sriracha.
 If you don't have either, you can use red pepper flakes to taste, although the flavor won't be as deep.

-Sesame oil: Toasted sesame oil is thicker and more intensely flavored than the original, so use it to taste.
+- Sesame oil: Toasted sesame oil is thicker and more intensely flavored than the original, so use it to taste.
 If you don't have either, you can use olive or avocado oil.

-Sugar: A bit of sweetness rounds out Kung Pao sauce, so don't omit it.
+- Sugar: A bit of sweetness rounds out Kung Pao sauce, so don't omit it.

-For the Garnish:
+For Garnish:

-Roasted peanuts: You can leave them out if you have a peanut allergy, but they do make this spaghetti truly Kung Pao.
+- Roasted peanuts: You can leave them out if you have a peanut allergy, but they do make this spaghetti truly Kung Pao.

-Spring onions: You can also use sliced shallots, finely diced onion, scallions, or chives.
+- Spring onions: You can also use sliced shallots, finely diced onion, scallions, or chives.

 Scroll to the recipe card for a detailed list of ingredients and quantities.

-Reduce sauce and add the vegetables: Turn on saute and simmer for 2-3 minutes until the sauce reduces and coats the spaghetti well.
-Cancel Saute.
+- Reduce sauce and add the vegetables: Turn on saute and simmer for 2-3 minutes until the sauce reduces and coats the spaghetti well.
+Stir in the sautéed vegetables and stir with the spaghetti to warm them through.
+Garnish with thinly sliced spring onions and chopped peanuts and enjoy!

 Recipe Tips & Notes